U53RW4R3/SCPA/SCPA Phases/README.md

 - [ ] Add Active Directory Lab in the **Lab Simulation Setup**
 - [ ] Include references and remove some duplicates
 - [ ] Fill in the information of **Hacking The Cloud**
+- [ ] Provide a mindmap to some sections if necessary
 # Roadmap

 - [ ] Cryptography section